Cheesy Au Gratin Potatoes

 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 Sometimes potato gratins are made with Gruyere or other alpine-style cheeses, but here we are leaning hard into sharp, flavorful nutty cheddar.
 You can use any cheddar that fits your budget, from pre-shredded bagged cheddar to some fine aged hand-grated block cheddar.
 You’ll really taste the cheese, so if you have a few extra bucks to throw into a dish, this would be a good place to do that.

 Make sure to use russet potatoes here, which have a higher level of starch, which help make the sauce creamy, not watery.
-They will get very tender, and fall apart a little bit as you scoop them up, but the layers will still remain distinct.
+They will get very tender and fall apart a little bit as you scoop them up, but the layers will still remain distinct.

-What to Serve with Potatoes au Gratin:
+What to Serve With Potatoes au Gratin

 - Dutch Oven Idaho Potatoes